JacobSanford/route-53-dyndns/README.md

 This project leverages the Amazon Route53 API to provide a dynamic DNS service through A (alias/subdomain) records.

 ## Setup
-As indicated by the Area53 documentation, users need to set the following environment variables:
+As indicated by the Boto documentation, users need to set the following environment variables:

 ```bash
 export AWS_ACCESS_KEY_ID="<Insert your AWS Access Key>"